jryans/gecko-dev/devtools/docs/backend/actor-hierarchy.md

 ```
 RootActor: First one, automatically instantiated when we start connecting.
    |       Mostly meant to instantiate new actors.
    |
    |--> Global-scoped actors:
-   |    Actors exposing features related to the main process,
+   |    Actors exposing features related to the main process, that are not
-   |    that are not specific to any particular context (document, tab, app,
-   |    add-on, or worker).
+   |    specific to any particular target (document, tab, add-on, or worker).
    |    A good example is the preference actor.
    |
-   \--> "TabActor" (or alike):
-          |    Actors meant to designate one context (document, tab, app,
+   \--> Target actors:
+          |    Actors that represent the main "thing" being targeted by a given
-          |    add-on, or worker) and track its lifetime.
-Generally, there is
+          |    toolbox, such as a tab, frame, worker, add-on, etc. and track its
+          |    lifetime.
+Generally, there is a target actor for each thing you
-          |    one of these for each thing you can point a toolbox at.
+          |    can point a toolbox at.
           |
           \--> Tab-scoped actors:
-               Actors exposing one particular feature set, this time,
+               Actors exposing one particular feature set, filtered to only the
-               specific to a given context (document, tab, app, add-on, or
+               targeted thing (document, tab, add-on, or worker).
-               worker).
                Examples include the console and inspector actors.
                These actors may extend this hierarchy by having their
                own children, like LongStringActor, WalkerActor, etc.
 ```